Rogmaa/Arch-bash-tools/README.md

 2 - If your not using LAN, connect to your wifi = iwctl --passphrase [password of network] station wlan0 connect [name of network]

 3 - Check for a sucessfull internet connection = ping -c4 'adress of target'

-# IMPORTANT THIS SCRIPT SUPPORTS 2-3 PARTITIONS.
-BUT ITS EASY TO MODIFY TO YOUR NEEDS.

 4 - Create partitions ("nvme0n1": this part can be different for your system, you might need to change it, to the right storage device.)
     gdisk /dev/nvme0n1